rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 At the Mysteria Academy
 ![[Pasted image 20240729203341.png]]
 -Groundskeeper Cloverine - Tends to the land and gardens of the school.
 Special contact of mine.
+	Secret Garden:
-	Secret Garden: Secret door under a greenhouse that lead to a tunnel, leading to a secondary door that is somewhat of a homestead... books, reports, potion making supplies, plants, herbology supplies and tools and a garden that specializes in Rare Magical Plants from (possibly from the Fey Realm)
+		Secret door under a greenhouse that lead to a tunnel, leading to a secondary door that is somewhat of a homestead... books, reports, potion making supplies, plants, herbology supplies and tools and a garden that specializes in Rare Magical Plants from (possibly from the Fey Realm)
-		Specifically bred
+			Specifically bred magical plants.
+			Possible safehouse location for me in the future.
 -Headmaster Schrodinger

 Session notes: 4